5 Common Objections to Hydrogen — And Why They're No Longer Valid in 2025

 Through ESSNA™’s Energy On-Site Without Capex™ model, companies can access fuel-cell-grade hydrogen without the need for upfront capital investment.

-Result: Lower total cost of energy, predictable pricing, and full control over your supply.
+Result: Lower levelized cost of hydrogen, predictable pricing, and full control over your supply.

 2. “Hydrogen isn’t reliable enough for continuous operations.”